AlibabaCloudDocs/waf/intl.en-US/API Reference/Protection configuration/ModifyProtectionModuleRule.md

 # ModifyProtectionModuleRule

-You can call this operation to modify the rules of a Web Application Firewall \(WAF\) protection module, such as web intrusion prevention, data security, advanced protection, anti-Bot, access control and throttling, and whitelist.
+Modifies a rule of a specific WAF protection module, such as the web intrusion prevention, data security, advanced protection, bot management, access control and throttling, or website whitelist module.

 You can set the **DefenseType** parameter to specify the protection module.
-For more information about the values of this parameter, see the description of **DefenseType** in the following section.
+For more information about the values of this parameter, see the description of **DefenseType**.

 ## Debugging